akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Process-and-ITIL/Ticket-Lifecycle/Readme.md

 ## Initial Symptoms

-Observed during first contact:
+During initial assessment, I observed:

-- Wi-Fi network visible but not connecting
+- Wi-Fi network was visible but not connecting
 - “No Internet, Secured” message displayed
-- Other users connected successfully
+- Other users were connected successfully
-- No system-wide outage reported

-Issue appeared isolated to a single endpoint.
+This confirmed that the issue was limited to a single device.

 ---

-## Business Impact
+## 💼 Business Impact

-If unresolved:

-- User unable to access email, shared drives, and internal systems
+In a real environment, this issue would prevent the user from accessing email, shared drives, and internal systems.
-- Reduced productivity
-- Increased dependency on IT support

-Although impact was limited to one user, connectivity issues directly affect daily operations.
+Even though the issue affected a single user, it still impacted productivity and required timely resolution within SLA.

 ---